Madhan887/DataPusher/README.md

 - Manage accounts and assign roles (admin, normal)
 - Add destinations per account
 - Receive incoming data with headers, log, and dispatch to destinations
-- View logs with filters and pagination
+- View logs with filters

 ---